VegaDeftwing/OpGuidesHugoSrc/content/Design/gen.md

 {{< tip >}}

 Most will notice this page lacks AI generative art tools such as DALL·E 2, Midjourney, & Stable Diffusion.
-This isn't because they're not interesting, it's because the space is rapidly evolving and I don't want to maintain constantly changing lists!

-See [Stable Diffusion is a really big deal](https://simonwillison.net/2022/Aug/29/stable-diffusion/) by [@simonw](https://twitter.com/simonw) for how crazy things can get.
+This isn't because they're not interesting, it's because the space is rapidly evolving and I don't want to maintain constantly changing lists!</br></br>See [Stable Diffusion is a really big deal](https://simonwillison.net/2022/Aug/29/stable-diffusion/) by [@simonw](https://twitter.com/simonw) for how crazy things can get.

 {{< /tip >}}